amendlik/salt-gen-resource/README.md

 The project configuration can be edited through the web UI, or by editing the file on disk.
 The web UI is recommended for several reasons:

-1. It works whether you are using filesystem-backed projects or database-backed projects.
-If you are using database-backed projects, there is no file on disk to edit.
+1. It works whether using filesystem-backed projects or database-backed projects.
+If using database-backed projects, there is no file on disk to edit.
 2. It knows the location of the file.
 Rundeck can be installed in a variety of configurations, and all of them place configuration files in different places.
 3. It handles string escaping.
-If you insist on editing the file directly, you must follow the escaping rules of Java `.properties` files.
+If editing the file directly, the escaping rules of Java `.properties` files must be followed.

-Edit your Rundeck project configuration to include a new node source script.
-Change the `file` parameter to match the location where you installed `SaltGenResource.py`.
+Edit the Rundeck project configuration to include a new node source script.
+Change the `file` parameter to match the installed location of `SaltGenResource.py`.
 ```
 resources.source.2.config.args=-G virtual:kvm
 resources.source.2.config.file=/opt/rundeck/scripts/SaltGenResource.py